farjadA/toto/README.md

 #### Observability Data

-The largest portion of pretraining data comes from a dataset of approximately 1 trillion time series points collected from Datadog metrics.
-These metrics are generated from Datadog's monitoring of internal systems, and **do not** include any customer data.
+The largest portion of pretraining data comes from a dataset of approximately 1 trillion time series points collected from Observability metrics.
+These metrics are generated from the monitoring of internal systems, and **do not** include any customer data.
 They cover a diverse array of software stacks and types of services, and span wide variety of domains within observability, including application performance, infrastructure, networking, security, databases, and more.

 #### Public Datasets